Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It makes their design process very simple.

 ### The form and contents of the EngageUI toolkit
-EngageUI is provided as an MIT licenced source-code toolkit (C++) that consists of
+EngageUI is provided as an MIT licenced source-code toolkit (C++)
+based on the wxWidgets cross-platform GUI toolkit.
+It's source code consists of
 1. A SessionManager class that interfaces with the OSs windowing
 system and manages the user's interaction session
 via the app-dashboard and various activity-handlers.